Mr-JayS0n/PTWServer2/README.md

 client server to backend server, this backend server then is request the data from SQL server.
 Conversely, SQL server will send feedback to Server then to Client.

 Client server -> Backend Server -> Database

-CLient server <- Backend Server <- Database
+Client server <- Backend Server <- Database

 **Software Required**
 -Visual Studio(.NET), Visual Studio Code(Angular), SQL(mySQL & SSMS 18)